Commands

 Create

 There are two ways to create an alter job, each serving a different purpose.
 The update command allows you to modify the value of a column based on a specified where clause.
 On the other hand, as you might expect, the delete command provides a way to remove rows based on a where clause.
-After creating these alter jobs, it is necessary to perform a commit on the created alter job to apply the modifications.
+After creating these alter jobs, you must perform a commit on the created alter job to apply the modifications.

 Update